Tag Archives: La Sportiva TX3 shoes review

 Sizes: Euro men’s 38-47.5, women’s 36-43

 If a shoe manufacturer asked me to design my ideal, low-cut hiking shoe, I’d say it should be lightweight, with good flex yet enough cushion and support for rugged dayhikes and ultralight backpacking.
 I’d want it supremely breathable, reasonably armored against abusive terrain, and to have an outsole that grips any surface.
 I’m still waiting for a shoe manufacturer to ask me.
 But La Sportiva seems to have read my mind with the TX3.
-That shoe jumped to the top of my list after several dayhikes, including a 16-hour, August ultra-hike of the 32-mile, 10,000-vertical-foot, nine-summit Pemi Loop in New Hampshire’s rocky and wet White Mountains.
+That shoe jumped to the top of my list after several dayhikes, including a 16-hour, August ultra-hike of the 32-mile, 10,000-vertical-foot, nine-summit Pemi Loop in New Hampshire’s rocky and wet White Mountains, and a 27-mile, 16-hour traverse of western Maine’s Mahoosuc Range.
 Continue reading →